How to giffgaff iPhones (all iOS versions)

 It's easy to use your iPhone on giffgaff!
 This guide contains everything you need to know, just select the section that matches your need:

 Do I need a micro SIM or a nano SIM?

 If you need a new SIM, you can order one from the Order page.
 If you are an existing giffgaff members switching to a different sized SIM, you can then use SIM Swap to transfer your number and credit to this new SIM.

 Do I need to unlock my phone?

 Phones that work on O2 or that have been purchased from giffgaff or the Apple Store unlocked will work on giffgaff without unlocking.
 Phones from other networks will generally require unlocking before being used with a giffgaff SIM.

 Internet and MMS Settings

 Using the official giffgaff carrier profile

-If your iPhone is running iOS 7.1.1, you will receive a notification telling you that the giffgaff carrier settings are available.
+If your iPhone is running iOS 7.1.1 or later, you will receive a notification telling you that the giffgaff carrier settings are available.
 Simply follow the on-screen instructions to install the carrier profile.

 If your iPhone is running an older version of iOS, you will have to update it to the latest version to install the carrier settings.
 When you upgrade iOS to a newer version, the carrier profile is reset to the latest version available during the update.

 Change your carrier profile manually